Friday, June 24th, 2022

 Some may argue that robotics are needed for early initiation of movement for individuals with severe hemiparesis (early Brunnstrom stages).

 That may be the intent, however, research does not support this notion.
 Additionally, less expensive alternate solutions such as spring-based arm/hand supports and electrical stimulation can be used.

 While there may be benefits to offering robot-assisted therapy interventions to patients suffering from neurological injuries, one should take a step back and look at the larger continuity of care conundrum.

 Most of the progress made by a stroke survivor will take place at home.
-Even if robot-assisted therapy was proven to be beneficial, or superior to other efficacious treatment approaches, the overwhelmingly majority of patients could not afford to purchase a robotic device for their home program.
+Even if robot-assisted therapy was proves to be beneficial, or superior to other efficacious treatment approaches, the overwhelmingly majority of patients cannot afford to purchase a robotic device for their home program.

 Perhaps, for the time being, researchers, hospital administrators and clinicians should “reset” the working assumption on why robotics are integrated into the healthcare system and offer more clear expectations.
-Imagine how much this industry could accomplish if a fraction of the capital dollars spent on robotics was used to create affordable solutions that can realistically be accessible to patients from the acute setting to the home.
+Imagine how much this industry could accomplish if a fraction of the capital dollars spent on robotics was put into creating affordable solutions that can realistically be accessible to patients from the acute setting to the home.

 All content provided on this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Reliance on any information provided by the Saebo website is solely at your own risk.